-The park houses few species of Deer, many species of birds, some crocs, monkeys and other animals; the snakes are kept in a separate enclosure next door.
-The parks close by 6PM with the last visitors to be allowed at 5:30PM.
-Parking costs Rs.15 for Car, Entry Tickets for Adult (Rs.20), Children (Rs.5) and Camera (Rs.20).
-The parks entry is next to Cancer Institute and before Gandhi Mandapam (coming from IIT Madras towards Raj Bhavan you keep on the left most lane), you are likely to miss it so please drive slow to locate it.
+The park houses a few species of Deer, many species of birds, some crocs, monkeys and other animals; the snakes are kept in a separate enclosure next door.
+The parks close by 6 PM with the last visitors to be allowed at 5:30 PM.
+Parking costs Rs.15 for a Car, Entry Tickets for adults (Rs.20), Children (Rs.5) and a Camera (Rs.20).
+The park entry is next to Cancer Institute and before Gandhi Mandapam (coming from IIT Madras towards Raj Bhavan you keep on the left most lane), you are likely to miss it so please drive slow to locate it.

 The recent attraction to the park is a light ‘n’ sound show of animals’ natural habitats.
 Remember to buy a Rs.10 ticket (Children) for this at the entrance, you can’t buy it at the entrance to the show which is at the far end of the park.
 My son who went for it was not impressed, he says it was poorly choreographed and operated.